Washington State Cougars men's basketball statistical leaders

 The Washington State Cougars men's basketball statistical leaders are individual statistical leaders of the Washington State Cougars men's basketball program in various categories, including points, assists, blocks, rebounds, and steals.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-As of the next college basketball season in 2024–25, the Huskies represent Washington State University in the NCAA Division I West Coast Conference.
+As of the next college basketball season in 2026–27, the Cougars represent Washington State University in the NCAA Division I Pac-12 Conference.

 Washington State began competing in intercollegiate basketball in 1901.
 However, the school's record book does not generally list records from before the 1950s, as records from before this period are often incomplete and inconsistent.
 Since scoring was much lower in this era, and teams played much fewer games during a typical season, it is likely that few or no players from this era would appear on these lists anyway.

 The NCAA did not officially record assists as a stat until the 1983–84 season, and blocks and steals until the 1985–86 season, but Washington's record books includes players in these stats before these seasons.
 These lists are updated through the end of the 2020–21 season.